 Answers should be as helpful as possible.
 Though humor and personality can be delightful to Alexa users, answers that are not helpful or that contain coarse or rude humor are not acceptable and will be flagged and not shared with Alexa users.
 Please see our Community Guidelines and Answer Guidelines for more detailed information.

+Points are used to track the quantity and quality of your contributions to Alexa Answers.
 Each answer is given a point score based on the number of times Alexa shares the answer and the quality of the answer based on Alexa user feedback.
 When an Alexa user hears an answer they can tell Alexa if the answer was helpful or not.
 The more positive upvotes an answer receives the more points it earns.
 The more negative downvotes and answer receives the fewer points it will earn.
 Bonus points may also be earned on certain questions to increase the reward for answering the question.
-Questions that are stumping Alexa most may grant bonus points.What do shares by Alexa mean?
+Questions that are stumping Alexa most may grant bonus points.What can I use Alexa Answers points for?

 “Shares by Alexa” reports the number of times Alexa spoke your answer to a user.
 Shares is not a measure of quality but of how many times the answer you submitted was shared by Alexa.What does feedback on answers mean?